Making Your Own Clever Signs: Tips and Tricksby CustomHomes on Thursday, March 23, 2017

 Adding the Finishing Touches

-So you’ve got your sign assembled and you have your clever phrase painted.
-Now what?
-Part of the charm that the pre-made signs have is that they have a rustic, almost antiqued look to them.
+Your sign is assembled and you have your clever phrase painted, now what?
+Part of the charm that the pre-made signs have is their rustic, almost antique look.
 This is part of the reason why people end up buying them.
 However, you get the same effect by taking a light grit sandpaper and gently sanding around the edges.
 Just be careful not to go too hard otherwise you might make your sign unreadable.
 The good news is, if that happens you can just repaint the sign and try again once it dries.

-If your sign is going to live outdoors, make sure you treat it with a sealant to keep it from growing mildew or any other unpleasantness and viola!
+If your sign is going to live outdoors, make sure you treat it with a sealant to keep it from growing mildew or any other unpleasantness.
+Voila!
 Your very own sign that not only costs less than the ones in the store but also rewards you with the experience of getting to do it yourself!